 In her various roles, McNulty has had the opportunity to work directly with a diverse group of partners including resource managers, educators, museums, NGO’s and many other universities.

-As program associate, Heather Asiala provides marketing and communications support for the Environmental Change Initiative.
-In addition to activity development and management, Heather is also responsible for the development, implementation and creative direction of all marketing and communications strategies designed to reach both internal and external audiences.
+As program associate, Alex Gumm provides marketing and communications support for the Environmental Change Initiative.
+In addition to activity development and management, Alex is responsible for the development, implementation and creative direction of all marketing and communications strategies designed to reach both internal and external audiences.
 She also provides administrative assistance to ECI management staff and affiliated researchers.

-A graduate of Grand Valley State University, Heather holds a BS in advertising and public relations and has prior experience in media relations, communications strategies and social media.
+A recent graduate of Ball State University, Alex holds a BS in public relations.
+She has prior experience in graphic design and event planning.